A loop in Python is a way to run the same code over and over. In Python, there are two different types of loops – for loops and while loops.

 If the user did not enter anything,

 name will be an empty string, so the loop will run.
 The body of the loop asks them to try again.
-They get another chance to enter their name, than the code return to the start of the loop and tests
+They get another chance to enter their name then the code returns to the start of the loop and tests

 There are several condition operators similar to > and ==.
 We will look at these in more detail in the section on if statements.